 Online Homework and Practice: For every section in the textbook, there is a homework assignment.
-Every homework assignment will consist of 20 multiple-choice questions drawn randomly from the homework problems corresponding to a section in the textbook, and to pass the assignment you must get a grade of at least 80%.
+Every homework assignment will consist of 20 multiple-choice questions drawn randomly from the homework problems corresponding to a section in the textbook.
+To pass the assignment you must get a grade of at least 80%.
 You may attempt the assignment as many times as you like.
-When you pass a homework section, the website will generate a certificate which you may then download and send to me via email.
-The web address for completing homework is holt.blue/Math\104/homework.html
+Each homework assignment is completed online.
+Go to holt.blue/Math_602/homework.html and follow the instructions for completing and submitting homework.
 There are two rules you must follow when submitting online homework:

-- 1) You may submit homework for a section at any time AFTER we cover the section, but BEFORE the next exam.
-I will not accept a homework assignment at any other time. - 2) You may submit TWO online homework sections on any given date.
+1) You may submit homework for a section at any time AFTER we cover the section, but BEFORE the next exam.
+I will not accept a homework assignment at any other time.

+2) You may submit ONE online homework section on any given date.

-If you send me more than two assignments on a given date, I will enter the first two sections into my gradebook which are displayed first in my inbox.
-You will then need to resend the section(s) I did not enter.
+If you send me more than ONE assignments on a given date, I will enter the section into my gradebook which is displayed first in my inbox.
+You will then need to resend the section I did not enter.
 So please follow Rule 2) above.

-Your homework grade is determined by the total number of assignments you complete divided by the total number of assignments.
+Your homework grade is the total number of assignments you complete divided by the total number of assignments.